luisalvesmartins/WebChatControlOffline/README.md

 The sample **history.html** shows how you can populate the activities into the botcontrol from a transcript.

 You can test it here: http://lambot.blob.core.windows.net/github/WebChatControlOffline/index.html

+## v4

+V4 Webchat control is created based on the botframework webchat control.
+Two files are changed before compilation: the directlinejs connector and the saga regarding activitypost.

+The compiled file with the changes is named offlinebotchatv4.js and can be found in the folder v4.
+A demo index.html is included.